jamisoncozart/Using-the-GitHub-API-Tutorial/README.md

 ## __The GitHub API__
 <hr>

 For anyone unfamiliar with the term, API stands for Application Programming Interface.
 The term API is thrown around a lot in the developer community, and can represent a wide variety of different software interfaces.
 Because of this, I will not spend too much time explaining, and instead link to the [Wikipedia page](https://en.wikipedia.org/wiki/Application_programming_interface) for your further reading.
 The basic purpose of an API is for software programs to easily communicate and exchange data between one another.
-Fortunately for all developers GitHub has a fantastically simple API that we can use to access the data from each of our project repositories in seconds.
+Fortunately for all developers GitHub has a fantastic, simple-to-use API that we can use to access the data from each of our project repositories in seconds.
 If you’re more like me, you might prefer to read the [Official Documentation](https://developer.github.com/v3/).

 If you’ve ever looked for Github’s official mobile app, you’ll find that only a Beta version exists for both iOS and Android (as of January 22nd, 2020).
 Instead when you search for GitHub on your respective app stores, you’ll find multiple 3rd party GitHub apps you can download.
 Most, if not all of these 3rd party apps interact with GitHub’s API to pull the data from all of GitHub at your request.
 Another simpler example would be [David Ase’s Profile Summary for GitHub](https://profile-summary-for-github.com/search) which requests any users GitHub data by making requests to GitHub’s API and visualizing the data using a javascript library called chart.js.